jenkinsci/electricflow-plugin/README.md

     - Run Pipeline now attaches CI Build Data to the triggered pipeline run
     - Trigger Release now attaches CI Build Data to the triggered release pipeline run

-  - Improved integration with CloudBees CD:
+  - Improved integration with CloudBees CD/RO:
     - CI Build Data infrastructure has been created
-    - Event-based watchers have been created to send build data to CloudBees CD automatically if build has been triggered by CloudBees CD.
+    - Event-based watchers have been created to send build data to CloudBees CD/RO automatically if build has been triggered by CloudBees CD/RO.

-  - Re-branding: renaming from "CloudBees Flow" to "CloudBees CD"
+  - Re-branding: renaming from "CloudBees Flow" to "CloudBees CD/RO"

 ## Version 1.1.14 (May 6, 2020)